Things To Do

 Set out on a new trail or an old favorite.
 Point out different things to help your kids explore what’s around them with their senses.
 Play eye spy, talk about how different parts of the trail feels under your feet, ask them what they hear, and what they smell.
 Tuning into their senses can help ground them (and you) in the present moment and gain a greater appreciation for the world around them.

-3. Do date night under the stars
+3. Dine under the stars

 4. Have a movie night and stay up late